systechafrica/MSS-Documentation/docs/src/glossary/index.md

 **Issuer:** is a legal entity that develops registers and sells securities for the purpose of financing its operations.

 **Investment name:** This is the name of the government security; it bears the period of investment, year of commencement, the coupon rate and the maturity year.
-For example EXAMPLE BOND FXD1/2010/10 AT 8PCT TO 01.01.2020
+For example EXAMPLE BOND FXD1/2010/10 AT 8PCT TO 01.01.2020.

+### L

 **Levy:** means the Retirement Benefits Levy.

 **Lump-sum:** full and final payment of retirement benefit upon cessation of employment on attaining the normal retirement age.

 **Late retirement age:** an age later than the normal retirement age at which time the scheme member can receive benefits.

+### M

 **Management or professional fee:** means a payment made to a person, other than a payment made to an employee by his employer, as consideration for managerial, technical, agency, contractual, professional or consultancy services however calculated.